RockyyyGM/RockyLib-API/README.md

 # RockyLib API

-**RockyLib** is an open-source library primarily used in **rockyyyfog** mods, but designed to be freely usable by any creator in the Minecraft community.
+**RockyLib** is an open-source library primarily used in **RockyDev** mods, but designed to be freely usable by any creator in the Minecraft community.

 Its goal is to provide utilities and tools that simplify cross-platform mod development.